tigthor/graphql-react-supermarket/README.md

 # GRAPHQL REACT SUPERMARKET
 ## Description
-_This is the supermarket project that is using _
+_This is the supermarket project that is using ondate _